mrward/mrward.github.com/source/_posts/2015-01-18-NuGetSupportInXamarinStudio5-7.markdown

 restoring the NuGet package since the references in the MSBuild targets file were not being refreshed.

-Now after a NuGet package restore the MSBuild host used by Xamarin Studio is stopped and restarted which allows the references in the MSBuild targets file to be found and the project to compile without any build errors.
+Now after a NuGet package restore the MSBuild host used by Xamarin Studio is refreshed which allows the references in the MSBuild targets file to be found and the project to compile without any build errors.

 **Types imported by MSBuild target not recognised after NuGet package installed**

-If a NuGet package had an MSBuild target that added extra references to the project then on installing the NuGet package the types from those references were still unavailable to Xamarin Studio and so the types would be highlighted in red in the text editor.
+If a NuGet package had an MSBuild target that added extra references to the project then on installing the NuGet package the types from those references were still unavailable to Xamarin Studio and would be highlighted in red in the text editor.
 To fix this the solution had to be closed and re-opened.
-This problem occurs with the the MonoGame.Binaries NuGet package.
+This problem occurs with the MonoGame.Binaries NuGet package.

-Now after a NuGet package is installed and it contains MSBuild targets file then the type system will be refreshed for that project.
-The types will then be known by Xamarin Studio and no longer show as red text in the text editor.
+Now after a NuGet package is installed and it contains a MSBuild targets file then Xamarin Studio's type system will be refreshed for that project.
+The types will then be known by Xamarin Studio and no longer be highlighted in red in the text editor.

 **Solution window cannot be opened when access to NuGet.Config is denied**

-Handling failure to read NuGet.Config

-If the NuGet directory containing the NuGet.Config file can be created or read by NuGet then an unhandled UnauthorizedAccessException is thrown.
+If the NuGet directory containing the NuGet.Config file cannot be created or read by NuGet then an exception is thrown.
 This exception was not being handled by Xamarin Studio and would prevent the solution window from opening.

-Now if there is any error creating this directory or trying to load the NuGet.Config file then the error is now caught and logged which allows the Solution window to open.
-If the NuGet directory containing the NuGet.Config file cannot be created then it will not be possible to use NuGet in the
-Xamarin Studio but it will not prevent the solution pad from being used.
+Now if there is any error creating this directory, or trying to load the NuGet.Config file, then the exception is caught which allows the Solution window to open.
+If the NuGet directory containing the NuGet.Config file cannot be created then it will not be possible to use NuGet in Xamarin Studio but it will not prevent the solution pad from being used.

 **Updating all packages not updating dependencies**

-Updating NuGet packages for new Xamarin.Forms project would not install the Xamarin.Android.Support.v13 NuGet package.
+Updating NuGet packages for the entire solution would not install the Xamarin.Android.Support.v13 NuGet package which was added as a new dependency to the Xamarin.Android.Support.v4 NuGet package.

-The existing Xamarin.Forms project template used an older version of Xamarin.Android.Support.v4 which does not depend on Xamarin.Android.Support.v13.
-The latest Xamarin.Android.Support.v4 has a dependency on Xamarin.Android.Support.v13.
-When updating the Xamarin.Android.Support.v4 NuGet package installed by the existing Xamarin.Forms project template the Xamarin.Android.Support.v13 NuGet package was not installed in a project that targets MonoAndroid 3.2 when all the packages in the solution were updated (right click solution and select Update NuGet Packages).
-If the Xamarin.Android.Support.v4 NuGet package was updated itself (right click the package and select Update) or if all the packages for the project were updated (right click Packages folder and select Update) then Xamarin.Android.Support.v13 NuGet package would be installed.

-The problem was the NuGet package update was not set to update any NuGet package dependencies when updating all packages in the solution.
+The problem was that the NuGet package update was not configured to update any NuGet package dependencies when updating all packages in the solution.
-Updating all packages in the project or the NuGet package individually was set to update package dependencies.
+Updating all packages in the project or the NuGet package individually would update package dependencies correctly.

+Note that this fix has introduced a bug where Xamarin Studio will show updates as available even though the updates have just been installed for the solution.
+This new bug should be fixed in Xamarin Studio 5.8.

 **Pre-release NuGet package being downgraded on update**

-When a pre-release NuGet package was installed that was newer than the latest stable NuGet package then updating the package would install the stable version even though it was a lower version.
+When a pre-release NuGet package was installed that was newer than the latest stable NuGet package available then updating the package would install the stable version even though it was a lower version.
 Now an explicit check is made to ensure that an older NuGet package is not being installed.